omega9656/learn-code/docs/learn/unit1/arithmetic-operators.md

 System.out.println("f: " + f);
 System.out.println("g: " + g);
 ```
-*Note that you can concatenate some other types with strings.*
+*Note that you can concatenate some other types with strings, as you can see above.*

 Output:
 ```